 There is something incredibly special about the bond between grandparents and grandchildren, and it's so much deeper than fresh cookies and free babysitting.

-It's not always easy, and it can sometimes make for long road trips, but when we foster a positive relationship with their grandparents, our kids benefit.
+, but when we foster a positive relationship with their grandparents, our kids benefit.
 It's often said that grandparents are prone to babying the next generation, but all that extra love doesn't make them soft—it makes them strong.

 Here are five reasons why a close bond with one's grandparents is an amazing gift: